chanshiyucx/blog/journal/004-interview-simulation.md

 In my last role at Toyou Feiji Electronics, I led the architecture redesign of our centralized storage management platform, implementing Vue.js based separation system, optimizing build times by over 60% using Vite for our distributed storage platform, and developing Redfish-compliant RESTful APIs.

 I actively contribute to open-source projects, maintaining GitHub projects with over 670 stars, aligning with the innovative spirit emphasized in your job description.
+These projects basically use technologies such as React, Vue.js, TypeScript and Next.js, which match the job description.

 I've completed intensive German courses and reached B1 level.
 I can handle basic conversations, like greetings or simple emails.

-I've been looking for opportunities where my tech skills can make a real positive impact, and what repareo is doing in the automotive space is really exciting to me.
+I was really impressed by repareo's mission to digitize the workshop industry.
+The idea of building a seamless, user-friendly bridge between drivers and workshops is exactly the kind of impactful project I'm looking to contribute to.

 I look forward to talking about how I can support your team.